samyeyo/rtc/README.md

 ## Features

-- Build native executable (.exe) from your Lua scripts
+- Build native executable (.exe) from your LuaRT scripts
 - Windows desktop or console applications
-- Static (without LUA54.DLL dependency)
+- Static executables (without LUA54.DLL dependency)
-- Dynamic building (with LUA54.DLL dependency)
+- Dynamic executables (with LUA54.DLL dependency)
 - Embed any files with your executables
-- Access embedded files seamlessly from your Lua script
+- Access embedded files seamlessly from your LuaRT scripts
 - Deploy your applications easily without the need to install LuaRT

 ## Installation

 #### Requirements

-RTc is written entirely in LuaRT and relies on a valid LuaRT installation to be built.
+rtc is written entirely in LuaRT and relies on a valid LuaRT installation to be built.
 It does not require a C compiler since it can compile itself.

-#### Build LuaRTc
+#### Build rtc

 Open a LuaRT console prompt, and type "**luart rtc.lua rtc.lua**" It should produce a "**rtc.exe**" executable.
 Move the rtc.exe file to the **\bin** directory in the LuaRT installation path (where **luart.exe** and **wluart.exe** are)